Football Bet Of The Day: Jamie Griffith has a 17-10 selection for USA's friendly against Senegal

 World Cup fever is growing in the United States as the co-hosts look to make the most of home advantage this summer.

-However, expectations may be tempered after Sunday's friendly against a strong Senegal side.
+However, expectations may be tempered after today's friendly against a strong Senegal side.

 The USA have some excellent players but they are still a long way off elite level, as shown by 5-2 and 2-0 defeats to Belgium and Portugal in their March and April fixtures.

-Those results should cause concern ahead of Sunday's Charlotte clash with Senegal, as Pape Thiaw has transformed the Lions of Teranga into an excellent side.
+Those results should cause concern ahead of this evening's Charlotte clash with Senegal, as Pape Thiaw has transformed the Lions of Teranga into an excellent side.

 Senegal won the Africa Cup of Nations earlier this year before being stripped of their crown and seeing it handed to Morocco.